Preschool Speech Therapy: Tips and Strategies for Success

 Some speech sound errors are common at this age.
 However, if your child is struggling to be understood by most people or does not use phrases consisting of at least two words together, it's a good idea to undergo an evaluation for speech or language disorders.

-3. How many words should a 2-year-old say clearly?
+3. How many words should a 2-year-old use?

 By age 2, most toddlers have a vocabulary of around 50 words and start using two-word phrases.
 However, this can vary depending on the child.
 If you have concerns about your child's vocabulary development, a speech-language pathologist can assess their progress and offer guidance.